SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 After Pinkie returned to making the pancakes, Rarity and Rainbow Dash entered the room together.

 Rainbow goes over to the table and sits in the chair beside Fluttershy.
-Fluttershy wasn't paying close attention but she swore Rainbow had scooted her chair a lot closer to her.
+Fluttershy wasn't paying close attention, but she swore Rainbow had scooted her chair a lot closer to her.

 *Probably just your imagination.*